VCV Over 60s

 16. Health and Safety

-The health and safety of players during games is the highest priority for managers and team captains.
+Player health and safety during games is regarded as the highest priority for managers and team captains.

-Helmets – VCV recommends batsmen, wicket keepers and fielders wear a helmet in appropriate circumstances (see Appendix 1 for Guidelines).
+Helmets – VCV recommends batters, wicket keepers and fielders wear a helmet in appropriate circumstances (see Appendix 1 for Guidelines).

 With the concurrence of both teams, a match can be played where the forecast temperature at 6.00pm the evening prior to the match is between 36ºC and 38ºC.
 (See Appendix 2 and Guidelines for conducting matches in hot conditions)